'Game of Thrones' Had an Opportunity With Daenerys Targaryen. The Show Squandered It

 The fairly quick transition from complicated hero to totally mad villain leaned heavily on an oft-repeated line: every time a Targaryen is born, the gods toss a coin.
 But should Daenerys’ Targaryen blood necessarily doom her?
 After all, Jon is half Targaryen, too.
 So why does he get to sit comfortably on the other side of the coin?

-The show has long been obsessed with various characters’ struggles to shake their family’s legacies.
-Tyrion killed his own father and joined Team Daenerys, only to betray Daenerys in order to help his family again.
-Jon has recently struggled to figure out whether to ally himself with his Stark siblings or the Targaryen aunt he just found out he had.
-And, of course, Daenerys has long tried to differentiate herself from her father, the Mad King, only to become her father’s daughter.
+The show was obsessed with various characters’ struggles to shake their family’s legacies.
+Tyrion killed his own father and joined Team Daenerys, only to betray Dany to help his family again.
+Jon struggled to figure out whether to ally himself with his Stark siblings or the Targaryen aunt.
+And, of course, Daenerys long tried to differentiate herself from her father, the Mad King, only to become her father’s daughter.

-The message that these characters are ultimately tied to their familial roots seems to conflict with the “cripples, bastards and broken things” ethos that ruled the show for so long: Daenerys literally rose from the ashes to become a hero.
-But what was the point of all of that if she was always doomed by her DNA?
+The message that these characters are ultimately tied to their familial roots seemed to conflict with the “cripples, bastards and broken things” ethos that ruled the show for so long: Against all odds, Daenerys literally rose from the ashes to become a hero.
+But what was the point of all of that if her DNA was always going to determine her fate?

 Her paranoia about being conspired against was justified

-One of the show’s most recent plotting flaws was Varys’ rushed decision that Daenerys was a terrible enough queen that he would endeavor to poison her — quite a stretch for a man who served under King Joffrey.
+One of the show’s most recent plotting flaws was Varys’ rushed decision that Daenerys was so evil that he needed to murder her — quite a stretch for a man who served under King Joffrey.
 Remember that Varys once wanted to put Dany’s brother Viserys, a demonstrable megalomaniac, on the Iron Throne.
 And Varys was the very person who encouraged Tyrion to advise Daenerys in the first place.

-We don’t really know exactly when his opinion changed.
+We don’t know exactly when his opinion changed.
 Varys began to suspect something was amiss after the battle against the Army of the Dead when Daenerys jealously gazed at Jon being toasted by his followers.

-By the following episode, when Varys found out Jon was a Targaryen, he began openly conspiring to undermine and overthrow Daenerys.
-He accused her of being paranoid while simultaneously conspiring against her, which means she had every right to be suspicious.
+By the following episode, when Varys found out Jon was a Targaryen, he began openly trying to overthrow Daenerys.
+He accused the Queen of being paranoid while simultaneously conspiring against her, giving her every reason to be suspicious.

-Again, it’s a failure of the show that the man who was once revered as Master of Whispers walked up to Jon in the middle of a crowded beach and suggested he usurp Daenerys.
-In past seasons, this undermining might have been done slowly with coded letters and subtle suggestions.
-Now, Varys seems to be asking himself to be killed.
+Again, it’s a sign of the show’s pacing problems in the final season that the man who was once revered as Master of Whispers walked up to Jon in the middle of a crowded beach and suggested he usurp the queen.
+In past seasons, this undermining might have taken place slowly with coded letters and subtle suggestions.
+By the final season, Varys was essentially asking to be caught.
 At least his attempts at poisoning Daenerys were somewhat subtle.

 Other rulers we think of as heroes in this story have executed men for less than attempted murder.
-Robb Stark executed Rickard Cardstark for killing the Lannister hostages, against Robb’s orders.
+Robb Stark executed Rickard Karstark for killing the Lannister hostages, against Robb’s orders.
 Ned Stark executed someone for abandoning the Night’s Watch.
 Jon Snow executed the men who succeeded in murdering him (before he was resurrected) including Olly, a young boy.

-Jon betrayed Daenerys’ trust by telling his family, and Tyrion betrayed her — twice.
-Davos also betrayed her too for totally inexplicable reasons by helping Tyrion smuggle Jaime to Cersei.
-Her advisors lies to her and gaslit her, plain and simple.
-And yet the way that Daenerys’ destruction of King’s Landing is shot, we are supposed to see her as the irrational one and Tyrion as one of the victims of her terror.
+And Daenerys’s other allies berayed her too.
+Jon betrayed her trust by telling his family his true parentage.
+Tyrion betrayed her twice by hiding his conversations with Varys from her and then freeing Jaime from captivity.
+Davos also betrayed her for inexplicable reasons by helping Tyrion smuggle Jaime to Cersei.
+Her advisors lied to her and gaslit her, plain and simple.
+And yet the way that Daenerys’ destruction of King’s Landing was shot, we are supposed to see her as the irrational one and Tyrion and Jon as the victims of her terror.

 This wasn’t a progression — she snapped

-The most blatant proof that the show had not built in enough narrative to get Daenerys to the place she needed to be to burn King’s Landing came in the “previously on” segment before the episode.
-As Daenerys fumed over Missandei’s death, the show played audio warnings from past seasons of the show on the madness of Tagaryens in general and, more recently, Dany in particular.
-They needed this moment in order to explain and justify to the audience what was about to happen because they didn’t trust the audience to believe the story on its own.
+The most blatant proof that the show had not built in enough narrative to get Daenerys to the place she needed to be to burn King’s Landing came in the “previously on” segment before the penultimate episode.
+As Daenerys fumed over Missandei’s death, the show played audio warnings from past seasons describing the madness of Tagaryens in general and, more recently, Dany in particular.
+The writers needed this moment in order to explain and justify to the audience what was about to happen: they didn’t trust the audience to believe the story on its own.
 That’s a problem.

-It continued within the episode.
-When Tyrion and Daenerys discuss the attack on the city, Daenerys agrees to stop the attack if the bells ring, signaling that King’s Landing has surrendered.
-The fact that she agrees to stop the fight here means that she hasn’t been slowly corrupted into thinking that murdering innocent people is necessary.
-Rather, she makes a split-second decision at the moment the bells ring to become a mass murderer.
+When Tyrion and Daenerys discussed the attack on the city, Daenerys agreed to stop the attack if the bells ring, signaling that King’s Landing has surrendered.
+The fact that she assented to these terms suggested that she hasn’t been slowly corrupted into thinking that murdering innocent people was necessary.
+Rather, she made a split-second decision at the moment the bells rang to become a mass murderer.

-Worse, the audience doesn’t get to see Dany’s face while she burns the city, and Emilia Clarke does not have the opportunity to sell the moment.
-Instead, they had to wait for the post-show commentary, in which the showrunners explained that Daenerys felt she had a hollow victory as she stared at the Keep.
+Worse, the audience didn’t get to see Dany’s face while she burned the city, and Emilia Clarke did not have the opportunity to sell the moment.
+Instead, fans had to wait for the post-show commentary, in which the showrunners explained that Daenerys felt she had a hollow victory as she stared at the Keep.
 But somehow that led to her killing thousands of people?
-That explanation is not sufficient — and we shouldn’t even need an explanation in the first place.
-We should be able to divine that answer through dialogue and facial expressions in the actual show.
+That explanation was not sufficient — and we shouldn’t even have needed an explanation in the first place.
+Audiences should be able to divine that answer through dialogue and facial expressions in the actual show.

 These portrayals play into toxic, sexist tropes

-There were plenty of moments in the show that foreshadowed her eventual destruction of King’s Landing: her placid face as her terrible brother died being burnt by molten gold, her crucifying ever master in Meereen for the sake of justice, Aemon Targaryen’s line to Jon that a Targaryen alone in the world is a terrible thing.
+There were plenty of moments in the show that foreshadowed Daenerys’ eventual destruction of King’s Landing: her placid face as her terrible brother died, her crucifying every master in Meereen for the sake of justice, Aemon Targaryen’s line to Jon that a Targaryen alone in the world is a terrible thing.

-But either due to time restrictions or lack of source material or just plain lack of creativity, the show took shortcuts this season.
+But either due to time restrictions, lack of source material or just plain lack of creativity, the show took shortcuts this season.
 And those shortcuts tended to rely on the laziest of sexist stereotypes about crazed, power-hungry women.

-In the lead up to the final episode, Maureen Ryan at the Hollywood Reporter put it best: “Inescapably, infuriatingly, what we’re left with is apparently the central message of Game of Thrones: Bitches are crazy.”
+In the lead-up to the final episode, Maureen Ryan at the Hollywood Reporter put it best: “Inescapably, infuriatingly, what we’re left with is apparently the central message of Game of Thrones: Bitches are crazy.”

-Daenerys’ rage was foreshadowed by a scene earlier in the penultimate episode when she looked wan and unkempt while speaking to Tyrion.
-She has some interesting dialogue in that scene: Her connection between Varys’ betrayal and Jon’s shows a ruler unmoored, unable to tell her allies from her enemies anymore.
-Had that paranoia been seeded many episodes ago and grown over the course of several seasons, it would be an epic Shakespearean tragedy.
-Instead we must infer this descent based on her frizzy hair.
+Daenerys’ rage manifested physically in the penultimate episode when she looked wan and unkempt while speaking to Tyrion.
+She had some interesting dialogue in that scene: Her connection between Varys’ betrayal and Jon’s showed a ruler unmoored, unable to tell her allies from her enemies.
+Had that paranoia been seeded many episodes earlier and grown over the course of several seasons, Daenerys’ arc would have been an epic Shakespearean tragedy.
+Instead we had to infer this descent based on her frizzy hair.

-Worse, the moment when she seemingly decides to rule with fear, not love, comes after she’s romantically rejected by Jon — again playing into the lazy storytelling tool that “hell hath no fury like a woman scorned.”
+Worse, the moment when she seemingly decided to rule with fear, not love, came after Jon romantically rejecting her — again playing into the lazy storytelling tool that “hell hath no fury like a woman scorned.”

 Varys suggested that Jon would be a better ruler exactly because he did not want to rule.
 Figures in mythology and history ranging from Moses to George Washington to Harry Potter have been heralded as heroes because they came to power reluctantly.
 Those figures also tend to be male.
 How do our stories cast women eager for power?
 As evil queens.
-And now Daenerys is a cliché.
+And Daenerys became a cliché.

-There have been a lot of problematic characterizations of women this season, as revealed by the writers’ own commentary surrounding the episodes.
+There were a lot of problematic characterizations of women in the last season of Thrones, as revealed by the writers’ own commentary surrounding the episodes.
 In one episode, Sansa essentially parroted what the writers have been saying for years about her rape by Ramsay Bolton — that it made her stronger.
-The idea that Sansa wouldn’t be as strong or savvy now if she hadn’t been raped is problematic to say the least.
-In another post-episode commentary, the showrunners called Cersei, one of the smartest, most vicious characters on Thrones, “just a girl who needs the comfort of a man” when she and Jaimie die together.
-This explanation betrays an extreme misunderstanding of that character.
+The idea that Sansa wouldn’t be as strong or savvy now if she hadn’t been assaulted is problematic to say the least.
+In other post-episode commentary, the showrunners called Cersei, one of the smartest, most vicious characters on Thrones, “just a girl who needs the comfort of a man” when she and Jaimie died together.
+This explanation suggested an extreme misunderstanding of that character.

 And in the end, Daenerys cycled through several tired stereotypes: Another evil, power-hungry queen literally shot with a dragon’s wings behind her; the crazy lady that a noble man has to heroically overcome; the naive girl who fell for her spurned lovers’ romantic words, even though she should have suspected he was about to betray her.
-All of the well-written complexity the show brought to Cersei, Sansa, Arya, Brienne and others over the years may not be able to make up for Dany’s too-swift downfall.
+All of the well-written complexity the show brought to Cersei, Sansa, Arya, Brienne and other female characters over the years may not be able to make up for Dany’s too-swift downfall.